Save time - create your will online

 You can appoint Public Trust as your executor or an executor can receive support through Public Trust’s Executor Assist service.

 The trustee is a person or organisation responsible for holding your assets until they can be paid to the beneficiary.
-For example where a beneficiary of a will is a child and the estate is invested until they come of age (20 years of age).
+For example where a beneficiary of a will is a child and the estate is invested until they come of age.
 The roles of executor and trustee are usually combined.

 A number of things can impact the validity of your will so please check with us if you’re not sure.

-If any of the following apply to you it’s likely you’re will is no longer valid:
+If any of the following apply to you it’s likely your will is no longer valid:

 - If you have married since the will was made